marcusxli/NBA-Data-Analysis/README.md

 # NBA Data Analysis

 ## Overview
-This project analyzes NBA player data to uncover insights into player performance, game trends, and statistical correlations.
+This project analyzes NBA player data from 2018-19 to the present (2024-2025) to uncover insights into player performance, game trends, and statistical correlations.
 The analysis includes data cleaning, statistical analysis, and interactive visualizations using Python.

 ## Dataset
 - **Source**: `nba_play_data.xlsx`